qiaolunzhang/sinc_plus/SurvivabilityScenarios/README.md

 - Logic error in calculating the availability with spare slice: there should be multiple links between the same node pair to takes into account of different mapping of the virtual link

+- Error in constructing the cycles: the code should consider that which edge to select among the multiple edges between the same node pair.
+This is captured in contractedLink3